 Red-Bellied Black Snake

 My favourite snake to catch is the red bellied black snake.
 These snakes are very beautiful and typically have a great temperament.
+They are the most easily recognised Australian snake in the world.
 The first time I encountered a red bellied black snake was as a child and my fascination continued until this day.

 FOOD & REPRODUCTION